crdpa/site/posts/2022-05-11 - date manipulation with css and go.md

 ---
 # Date manipulation with CSS and Go

 There are various ways of formatting a time.Time value.
-The standard library gives you the ability to specify the pattern you want
+The standard library gives you the ability to specify the pattern you want.

 When you get the current time: